BIBB Logo

 German: Handwerk, zulassungspflichtiges

-Certain professions in the crafts and trades sector require a licence.
-A craft or trade which requires a licence is a trade involving potential hazards.
+Certain professions in the require a licence.
+A craft or trade which requires a licence is a involving potential hazards.
 This means that if the trade is not correctly performed, there may be risks for customers and other people.
 There are 41 crafts and trades requiring a license These professions include for example:

 • Electrical engineer